House approves Republican debt limit plan in win for McCarthy, GOP

 Others say the effort it took to get the partisan bill past the finish line in the lower chamber underlines the difficulty Republican leaders could face in getting a bipartisan bill through the chamber in the months ahead.

-“I don’t know what I don’t know what the future holds.
-But, they’ve invested an awful lot of time just to try to persuade their own members to go in this direction,” Rep. James McGovern (Mass.), top Democrat on the House Rule Committee, argued on Wednesday.
+“I don’t know what the future holds.
+But they’ve invested an awful lot of time just to try to persuade their own members to go in this direction,” Rep. James McGovern (D-Mass.), the top Democrat on the House Rule Committee, argued on Wednesday.
 “I mean, to me, they made the bill worse last night.”

 Emily Brooks contributed.
 Updated at 6:38 p.m.